 With clarinetist Phillip O. Paglialonga and bassoonist Eric Van der Veer Varner, Nora is a founding member of the PEN Trio, a chamber ensemble passionate about performance, education, and scholarship.
-Since 2011 the ensemble has commissioned, premiered, and promoted numerous new works and given concerts, master classes, and entrepreneurial workshops throughout the United States as well as in Canada, China, Costa Rica, Cuba, Guatemala, Hong Kong, India, Panama, Trinidad and Tobago, and the United Kingdom.
+Since 2011 the ensemble has commissioned, premiered, and promoted numerous new works and given concerts, master classes, and entrepreneurial workshops throughout the United States as well as in Canada, China, Costa Rica, Cuba, France, Guatemala, Hong Kong, India, Panama, Trinidad and Tobago, and the United Kingdom.
 The PEN Trio recently recorded their debut album, Found Objects in New York City with Boston-based Soundmirror.
-The album features music written expressly for the ensemble and is slated for release on Summit Records in 2019.
+The album features music written expressly for the ensemble and is slated for release on Summit Records on September 6, 2019.

 Prior to her appointment at Lawrence, she was Associate Professor of Oboe at Western Michigan University, where she also coordinated the Bullock Performance Institute, and at Kansas State University, where she also served as Associate Director for the School of Music, Theatre and Dance.
-Nora lives in Appleton, Wisconsin with her husband, double bassist Gordon Lewis, and their standard poodle Chloe.